ParadropLabs/Paradrop/docs/index.rst

 Getting Started
 ====================================

-Please visit the :doc:`manual/index` page for a quick introduction about the ParaDrop routers setup.
+Please visit the :doc:`manual/index` page for a quick introduction about how to use ParaDrop.

 Where to go from here?